Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Wolf Creek

-[Lloyd Deane's Father]
+[Lloyd Dean's Father]

 Shelby: Lloyd, we know each other so well, would you care to speak on exploitation around my work?